Cox Regression on the Plane: Introduction

 \section{Introduction}

-The Cox proportional hazards model \citep{cox_regression_1972} is the most widely used regression model for univariate survival analysis, where the goal is to quantify covariate effects on a single failure time.
-Extending this model to handle bivariate failure times allows for the analysis of correlated survival outcomes, enabling joint estimation of covariate effects on both event times.
-Our motivating example concerns estimating the joint survival distribution of the times to enucleation of both eyes in children with retinoblastoma, a rare ocular cancer originating in the retina.
-However, direct generalization of the Cox model to the bivariate setting is not straightforward, and usually requires some assumptions about the dependency structure linking the two failure times.
+The Cox proportional hazards model \citep{cox_regression_1972} is a cornerstone of survival analysis, widely used to assess covariate effects on failure times.
+Its success stems from its semiparametric structure, where covariate effects enter multiplicatively and the baseline hazard remains unspecified.
+Extending this framework to bivariate survival data with correlated failure times is challenging, as it requires jointly modeling the marginals and their dependence while preserving interpretability.

+Our motivating example concerns children diagnosed with retinoblastoma, the most common pediatric eye cancer.
+In bilateral cases, times to enucleation of the two eyes are naturally correlated.
+The Global Retinoblastoma Outcome Study (GROS) \citep{global_retinoblastoma_study_group_global_2020,fabian_global_2022} is a large, multicenter international study of over 4,000 newly diagnosed patients recruited from treatment centers worldwide.
+For these children, clinically relevant questions involve joint and conditional probabilities, such as the probability that both eyes require enucleation within a given time period, or that one eye requires enucleation within a given time frame given that the other has not yet been enucleated.
+Such quantities cannot be inferred from marginal models alone, highlighting the need for flexible and interpretable methods for bivariate survival analysis.

-Over the years, several extensions of the Cox model to bivariate survival data have been proposed.
-In his original paper, \cite{cox_regression_1972} briefly outlined a possible generalization involving four univariate hazard functions, two marginal and two conditional, but practical implementation remains unclear, and the conditional hazards rely on only a small subset of the data. \cite{clayton_multivariate_1985} introduced a shared frailty approach, modeling each marginal hazard via a Cox model conditional on a common frailty with a single association parameter; however, this framework does not accommodate covariate effects on the dependence structure.
-More recently, \cite{marra_copula_2020} extended this by incorporating regression models for both the marginals and the association parameter within a parametric copula framework.
-While flexible, such parametric assumptions may limit applicability in practice.
-Furthermore, for the frailty and copula models discussed above, the impact of covariates on the joint survival distribution is less straightforward to interpret than in the univariate setting.
+Several extensions of the Cox model to bivariate survival data have been proposed.
+Shared frailty models \citep{clayton_model_1978, clayton_multivariate_1985, nielsen1992counting,gorfine_prospective_2006,zeng_maximum_2007} specify marginal Cox models conditional on a common frailty term, while copula-based approaches \citep{oakes1982association, shih_inferences_1995} combine marginal Cox models with a parametric dependence structure.
+More recently, \citet{marra_copula_2020} incorporated regression models for both marginal hazards and the association parameter within a parametric copula framework.
+While flexible, these approaches rely on parametric assumptions on the dependence structure and often yield covariate effects that are not directly interpretable at the joint survival level.